arcticsecurity/website.bitfactor/_jobs/marketing-manager.md

 ## We are looking for

 Experienced all around marketing person with strong interpersonal skills and high emotional intelligence, including excellent judgment about people.
-Ability to listen, understand and communicate effectively in a wide variety of contexts.&nbsp;
+Ability to listen, understand and communicate effectively in a wide variety of contexts.

 Previous experience in creating content for the field, web and growing a social audience is required.
 Experience from enterprise software and in cyber security domain is a big advantage.